-The Eastern Sierra Substance Use Project is a collaborative gathering of public and private sector community partners with a goal of reducing the adverse effects of harmful substance use.
+The Eastern Sierra Substance Use Project (ESSUP) is a collaborative gathering of public and private sector community partners with a goal of reducing the adverse effects of harmful substance use.
 We seek to enhance prevention, treatment and harm reduction services and to reduce stigma.

 A collaborative and cohesive community group that promotes understanding of substance use as a disease and improving treatment and harm reduction access and strategies.

 El Proyecto de Uso de Sustancias de la Sierra Oriental (ESSUP) es una reunión colaborativa de socios comunitarios del sector público y privado con el objetivo de reducir los efectos nocivos del uso de sustancias.
 Buscamos mejorar los servicios de prevención, tratamiento y reducción de daños y reducir el estigma.

 Nuestra visión es que nuestra comunidad promueve la comprensión del uso de sustancias como una enfermedad y mejora el acceso y las estrategias de tratamiento y reducción de daños.